nurulizyansyaza/courier-service-core/README.md

 no_of_vehicles max_speed max_weight
 ```

+**Vehicle line validation:**
+- In time mode, if the vehicle line has the wrong number of values (e.g., 4 numbers instead of 3), the error now says `"Expected exactly 3 numbers ... but found N"` instead of a generic message.
+- In cost mode, all-numbers lines (any count) on the last line are detected as likely vehicle info and produce a helpful suggestion to switch to time mode.

 #### Multi-Error Collection

 The parser collects **all** validation errors and reports them together in a single error message (newline-separated), so you can see everything that needs fixing at once: